New James River access location planned at Riveredge Park in Amherst County

 The association estimates the project will cost about $65,000 and enhance the function and capacity of canoeing, educational programs and batteau learning tours the JRA offers.
 The Amherst County Board of Supervisors recently voted to contribute up to $35,000 for a local match to bring the plan forward this year.

 The park fronting the James, which opened in 2013, has a landing for boaters and other river uses.
-Rob Campbell, Upper River Community Conservationist for the association, a nonprofit that serves as a guardian and voice for the James River, recently told supervisors on an early December weekday more than a dozen cars filled the parking lot with people accessing the river.
+Rob Campbell, Upper River Community Conservationist for the association, a nonprofit that serves as a guardian and voice for the James River, recently told supervisors more than a dozen cars filled the parking lot with people accessing the river on an early December weekday.

-“When summer time rolls around, there are hours you can hardly get to it,” Campbell told supervisors of the landing, adding it can become a traffic jam during batteau festival season.
+“When summer time rolls around, there are hours you can hardly get to it,” Campbell told supervisors, adding it can become a traffic jam during batteau festival season.

 The new access point would ease that flow on high traffic days, allow paddlers to quadruple their experience in river access and provide more options to get people on and off the water, Campbell said.